IanStorm/my-smart-home-zigbee2mqtt/README.md

 2. `cd` inside the cloned folder.
 2. In `data/configuration.yaml` set `permit_join: true` (instead of `false`).
 2. Build the Docker image: Run the vscode task `build`.
-2. Ensure to have a running MQTT broker in the same network.
+2. Ensure to have a running MQTT broker on port `1883` in the same network .
 2. Start a Docker instance:
 ```
 $	docker run \